 To discover how to reopen closed tabs in SSMS, see How to Recover Recently Closed Tabs in SSMS Using SQL Complete.

-An unmodified tab refers to a tab that has not been changed since it was last saved or opened, whereas a modified tab is the one that has been edited but has not been saved.
+An unmodified tab refers to a tab that has not been changed since it was last saved or opened, whereas a modified tab is one that has been edited but has not been saved.
 An asterisk (*) next to the tab’s name indicates unsaved changes in the document.

 You can close all the tabs that have not been edited to clear your SSMS editor.
 To do this, right-click any tab caption and select Close All Unmodified.